 Brown v.
 Board of Education of Topeka, Kan., is decided.
 The Supreme Court declares segregated schools are inherently unequal and therefore unconstitutional.

-The Supreme Court rules that blacks need not be immediately admitted to pubic schools on a racially nondiscriminatory basis but that school boards should eliminate segregation “with all deliberate speed.”
+The Supreme Court rules that blacks need not be immediately admitted to public schools on a racially nondiscriminatory basis but that school boards should eliminate segregation “with all deliberate speed.”
 In the South, there is massive resistance to the desegregation of schools.
 North Carolina Governor Luther Hodges gives a “voluntary segregation” speech in August and later appeals to the all-black North Carolina Teacher’s Association to endorse separate schools.
 The Pupil Assignment Act passed and was used as a tool to block desegregation efforts.
 In 1956, courts upheld the Act, defining student assignments as an individual matter that precluded any class action suit.

 Dec.
 1, 1955

 Rosa Parks refuses to change seats on a Montgomery, Ala., bus, sparking a yearlong bus boycott spearheaded by Martin Luther King Jr.